apache/airflow/docs/apache-airflow-providers/howto/create-update-providers.rst

 help you to set up tests and other dependencies.

 First, you need to set up your local development environment.
-See `Contribution Quick Start <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`_ if you didn't set up your local environment yet.
-We recommend using the set up through ``breeze``.
-This way you will easily be able to have an environment more similar to the one executed by the validation code of Github CI workflow.
+See `Contribution Quick Start <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`_ if you did not set up your local environment yet.
+We recommend using ``breeze`` to develop locally.
+This way you easily be able to have an environment more similar to the one executed by Github CI workflow.

   .. code-block:: bash